Freelancer-Protocol/docs/index.md

 <!-- ☀️🖥🔦 -->

-We're placing UX first to make Freelancer Protocol a pleasant platform to manage projects on.
+We're putting UX first to make Freelancer Protocol a pleasant platform to manage projects on.

 <!-- ![GitHub Logo](/images/logo.png) -->